 - Search History is not shown in the default setting, but can be activated via the Configuration menu.
 It is a chronologically sorted list of recent searches, showing either the search term or a bookmark label.

 - Clipboard is an additional widget activated automatically.
 It can appear when the context filter changes while checkboxes of Associations are active.
 Otherwise, changing the content filter could make them disappear.
 In such situations, the Clipboard sidebar ensures continued access to these terms.

 - Line, Donut and Bar Charts.
 The interactive trend chart shows (i) the share of voice, a comparative measure of attention based on the relative number of mentions, (ii) the frequency of selected topics in the specified time interval, (iii) the average sentiment regarding these topics, or (iv) the level of disagreement, measuring how strongly the sentiment fluctuates.
-The default moving average interval is seven days.
+The default moving average interval for the data analysis is seven days.
 Selecting longer intervals dampens the impact of short-term fluctuations and thereby highlights longer-term trends.